McLaren Logo

 McLaren International Logo 1981-1991

 The author of this version is Raymond Loewy.
 He proposed a conceptually new emblem, completely different from the previous ones.
-The transition to a different design is associated with the company’s rebranding, which was named McLaren International.
-These words were used as the main ones and were ungrouped in two lines: a large inscription – “McLaren,” a small one – “International.”
-Above them was the triple racing flag, which is usually the starting point.
+The transition to a different design is associated with the company’s rebranding, McLaren International.
+These words were used as the main ones and were ungrouped in two lines: a large inscription – “McLaren,” and a small one – “International.”
+Above them was the triple racing flag, usually the starting point.
 But it is not just checkered: its pattern resembled the tracks from car wheels.
-This logo was a tribute to the sponsorship of Marlboro.
+This logo was a tribute to Marlboro’s sponsorship.

 1991 – 1998